lucas42/lucos_media_seinn/README.md

 *[lucOS](https://github.com/lucas42/lucos)* is a collection of systems designed to work together.  *Seinn* is the Irish word for play, in the musical sense.

 ## Environment variables
-* _DEV_ If set, uses the dev version of the cast receiver application.
-Defaults to null.
 * _MEDIA_MANAGER_ The origin to use for calls to lucos_media_manager.
 Defaults to the production instance.